Anna Beecroft Briggs: Career

 Her civic interests turned to prisoner rights, prison reform, and crime detection.
 These topics were woven into several of her plays, including Courts of Injustice (1916), The Jury Deliberates (one-act play, 1925) The Vanishing Jury (1929), Sensations, and Heart Beats (1942).
 Heart Beats gave rise to several Hollywood actors.

-Briggs was a member of the Southern California Woman's Press Club, where she won first prize in its contest for one act plays in 1927 and 1928.
-She was also a member of the Verse Writers Club, Drama League, and Playcrafters.
+Briggs was a member of the Southern California Woman's Press Club, Verse Writers Club, Drama League, and Playcrafters.